 Participating in this voyage does not require a high level of physical fitness, but please be sure that you can: (1) stay without medical assistance for the duration of the trip, (2) swim or float, (3) be sufficiently stable on your feet that you can, for example, stand on a bus/train in normal conditions without (or minimally) holding on, (4) get in and out of a Zodiac on a beach with a little swell, (5) walk 10 blocks without getting exhausted, and (6) climb a 6-ft vertical ladder.
 Once on shore, you can walk for short or long distances (within the specified guidelines); it is up to you.
 Landing details will be given in advance of each landing.
 Please contact us if you have any health or fitness concerns that may make this trip challenging.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by 12:00pm on February 9.
-If you are arriving from our Falkland Islands safari, see the Flights section in its itinerary for arrival information.
+Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by 3:00pm on February 9.
 Depart from Punta Arenas, Chile (PUQ) after 2:00pm on February 29.

 Flights we book for you: The charter flight between Punta Arenas and King George Island.
 The cost of this booking is included in the tour cost.
 The flight from Puerto Williams to Punta Arenas.
 We’ll add the cost of this booking to your final trip balance.